tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 ### abort

-Schedule importer abortion at the end of run()
+Schedule	exporter abortion at the end of run()

 ```php
 protected abort(): void